top of page

 Supporting our Children & Youth

 The experiences of the past few years have been very difficult for many of our children.
 Our families are still recuperating from the COVID-19 pandemic.
 Young people are navigating the challenges of social media and bullying.
-We are building active shooter drills into our routines at school.
 Our children may be exhibiting new behaviors or may be withdrawing or feeling anxious.
 This workshop will help understand how stress impacts a young person’s brain, some of the trends in youth mental health, and what experts teach and suggest when supporting children and teens during this time.

 Setting Healthy Boundaries